 - Even an inexperienced cook can successfully make a graham cracker icebox cake!
 And kids can get involved and help layer the ingredients in the pan.

 - Whipped cream – Use cold heavy whipping cream for this recipe.
 Don’t try to make this recipe with half and half!

 - Sugar – I like to use powdered sugar with whipped cream, but granulated sugar will also work.

 - Graham crackers – I used basic honey graham crackers.
 These graham crackers turn into thin layers of cake after chilling.

-- Fruit – I used a mixture of summer berries, including raspberries, strawberries, blackberries and blueberries.
-Thicker fruit, like the strawberries, needs to be cut before being used in the icebox cake.
+- Fruit – I used a mixture of summer berries, including raspberries, strawberries, blackberries, and blueberries.
+Thicker fruit, like strawberries, needs to be cut before being used in the icebox cake.

 Step by Step Instructions

 You will have an easier time whipping the cream if you put your mixing bowl in the freezer to chill it.
 While the bowl chills, wash and chop the fruit.

 The fruit needs to be around 1/4 inch to 1/2 an inch in size so that it layers easily in the pan.
 I used a 9 x 13-inch glass pan to layer my graham cracker icebox cake.

 Pro Tip : If you are planning to take this to a picnic or potluck, use a glass pan that has a lid to make it easy to transport!